Heather Kaluza O'Neill

 How quickly things changed, as she learned she had natural knack for agility training and was hooked!
 A few years later she also started training and competing with Golden Retriever, Rivi.
 Volunteering to teach 4-H agility classes while still in high school, is where Heather found her love for teaching.
-She was given an amazing opportunity to start teaching at Argus Ranch, where she has been teaching weekly classes since 2003.
+In 2003 she was given an amazing opportunity to start teaching at Argus Ranch, where she has taught weekly classes for 17 years.
 She has learned a lot about dog training from her mom and her training partner, Gillian Crawford.
 She credits them for teaching her how to teach people and dogs.

 Golden Retriever, Derby (MACH2 Spirit's Run for the Roses CD RA).
 Derby passed away in 2017.

 Derby was a 4 time National Finalist ( USDAA 2010, Kentucky.
 AKC 2012 Reno.
 USDAA 2012 Colorado.
 USDAA 2014 California) and a 5 time Regional Champion (2009 and 2010 NW Performance Grand Prix Champion, 2014 NW Performance Steeplechase Champion, 2014 NW PVP Team Champion, 2014 Western Performance Biathlon Champion).
 Derby also earned his CD and Rally Advance Title.